Woody Kincaid: 2022: Gold medal at the NACAC Championships

+2023: North American record for indoor 5000 metres

-In 2023, he moved to Flagstaff, Arizona to be coached by Mike Smith at Northern Arizona University.
-On January 27 at the Boston University John Thomas Terrier Classic in Boston, the 30-year-old broke the North American indoor record in the 5000 m with a time of 12:51.61, slicing more than two seconds off Grant Fisher’s mark set on the same track in February 2022.
+In 2023, Kincaid left the Bowerman Track Club to move to Flagstaff, Arizona and train under coach Mike Smith.
+In an interview, Kincaid talked about his decision to leave the club and long-time coach Jerry Schumacher, stating: “I’m getting older, I want to try different training,” Kincaid said. “…My dad passed away [in November 2021] and I kind of just needed a change in my life, in general.
+It’s not really a team thing.”
+On January 27 at the Boston University John Thomas Terrier Classic, the 30-year-old broke the North American indoor record in the 5000 m with a time of 12:51.61, slicing more than two seconds off Grant Fisher's mark set on the same track in February 2022.
 His closing splits included a 56.39 s for the final 400 m, and 26.27 s for the final lap.
 His performance put him fourth on the world indoor all-time list.

+2024

+Kincaid qualified for his second Olympics with his second place finish in the 10,000m at the U.S. Olympic trials.
+At the Paris Games, Kincaid finished 16th in the 10,000m.